 Aegon Hypotheken is one of Aegon Nederland's growth pillars.
-Aegon Hypotheken in the Netherlands offers annuity, linear and interest only (max.
-50% of the market value when the mortgage is granted) residential mortgages.
+Aegon Hypotheken in the Netherlands offers annuity, linear, savings mortgages and interest only (max.
+50% of the market value when the mortgage is granted) residential mortgages, using both the Aegon label and the Robuust label (a third-party label where Aegon Hypotheken has the exclusive right to purchase and distribute the mortgages receivables).
 Mortgage loans are originated both as investments for Aegon Nederland's insurance and bank entities as well as for distribution to third-party investors.
-Such investors are provided access to this high-quality asset class through the Aegon Dutch Mortgage Fund, Robuust (a third-party label where Aegon has the exclusive right to purchase and distribute the mortgages receivables), SAECURE (Aegon's Dutch residential mortgage-backed securities program), Aegon Bank's covered bond program, and various bespoke structures tailored to investors' needs.
-The mission of Aegon Hypotheken is to be the number 1 non-bank mortgage originator in the Netherlands with satisfied and loyal customers, advisors and investment partners, driven by engaged and enabled employees.
+Such investors are provided access to this high-quality asset class through the Aegon Dutch Mortgage Fund, SAECURE (Aegon's Dutch residential mortgage-backed securities program), Aegon Bank's covered bond program, and various bespoke structures tailored to investors' needs.
+The mission of Aegon Hypotheken is to be the number 1 non-bank mortgage originator in the Netherlands with satisfied and loyal customers, advisors and investors, driven by engaged and enabled employees.
 In line with aforementioned mission, Aegon Hypotheken aims to grow its fee business portfolio through Assets under Administration (AuA) increase and enabling asset strategies for internal balance sheets.